hatpick/KarpRabin/README.md

 ```

 Hashing provides a simple method to avoid a quadratic number of character comparisons in most practical situations.
 Instead of checking at each position of the text if the pattern occurs, it seems to be more efficient to check only if the contents of the window “looks like” the pattern.
 In order to check the resemblance between these two words an hashing function is used.
-Algorithm runs in O(m+n) where m is the length of the text and n is the length of the pattern.
+Algorithm runs in <strong>O(m+n)</strong> where m is the length of the text and n is the length of the pattern.
 If it finds a match, it returns the start index of the pattern in the given text.

 ```C
 #define tonum(c)(c >= 'A' && c <= 'Z' ? c - 'A' : c - 'a' + 26)